Trump to appear by video Tuesday for hearing in Manhattan criminal case

 When he went to court in New York City on April 4, it was the first time in American history a former president was arraigned for a crime.
 The office of Manhattan District Attorney Alvin Bragg unsealed a 34-count felony indictment that day, alleging falsification of business records, and Trump entered a not guilty plea.

-This time, instead of the dozens of court officers and Secret Service agents who flanked Trump during his arraignment, he'll appear via live video fed into the same courtroom he walked into last month.
+This time, instead of the dozens of court officers and Secret Service agents who flanked Trump during his arraignment, he'll appear via live video fed from his Mar-a-Lago home into the same courtroom he walked into last month.
 It will be the first time in American history a former president has appeared virtually for a criminal court hearing.

 New York Judge Juan Merchan is expected to explain to Trump the terms of a protective order he issued for much of the evidence prosecutors will give to the defense as part of the case.
 During a May 4 hearing that Trump was not required to attend, Merchan called the order "standard" but acknowledged it bears unusual significance for Trump, who is running for president.